isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-attracts-carpenter-ants-in-a-home.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: What Attracts Carpenter Ants In A Home?
-$12025-05-19T00:00:00+00:00
 categories:
 - Ants
 - Guide
 tags: []
 slug: /what-attracts-carpenter-ants-in-a-home/
-$12025-05-19T00:00:00+03:00
 ---

 Both carpenter ants and termites cause the destruction of our furniture and other household items in your house.
 But, what [attracts carpenter ants](https://pestpolicy.com/best-ant-traps/) in a home?
 - **Carpenter ants are attracted to our homes by debris piles, food, shade, stagnant water, and also like to live in moist places.
 Carpenter ants are very destructive, especially in the pantry.
-But unlike termites, these ants dont eat but chew the moist wood and throw off the remains behind. **
+But unlike termites, these ants dont eat but chew the moist wood and throw off the remains behind.Â **
 These carpenter ants are both indoor and outdoor insects.
 When they come into the house, something has attracted them.
 What are things that we do that make them come out from the yard and other areas into our houses?
 [amazon bestseller="Best Carpenter Ants Killer" items="2" template="table"]
 ## Details: What Attracts Carpenter Ants in A Home?